 When a patient has COPD, his or her body wants to produce more red blood cells, which results in the thickening of his or her blood.
 Hypertension causes arteries to become weaker.
 When a person’s arteries are weakened, yet his or her blood is thicker than usual, it triggers the need for more oxygen.
 The lungs, however, have been damaged and cannot keep up.
 Although both issues affect two different organs in the body, both illnesses overlap with one another and are frequently diagnosed together.

 Getting Help with these Conditions

 Having both of these illness together is not uncommon.
 Oftentimes, a patient is diagnosed with either condition and is then later diagnosed with the other.
 This occurs because of the strong connection between these disorders.
 Luckily, because of today’s growth in technology, both of these conditions can be treated.
 Hypertension can be treated with specific medication and some simple lifestyle modifications.
-While COPD is incurable, new medical advancements like stem cell therapy can help sufferers breathe easier.
-If you or someone you know suffers from COPD and are interested in learning more about stem cell therapy, contact one of our patient coordinators today at (800) 729-3065 to schedule a free consultation.
+While COPD is incurable, new medical advancements like cellular therapy can help sufferers breathe easier.
+If you or someone you know suffers from COPD and are interested in learning more about cellular therapy, contact one of our patient coordinators today at (800) 729-3065 to schedule a free consultation.